JevaughnNewman/AIFRE/README.md

 The top 10 claimants by exposure represent **$1.1M** in concentrated risk, a Whale Concentration ratio that would trigger enhanced review under IBC fraud detection guidelines.

 ### Sector Risk: Medical Clinics
-Medical clinics emerged as the highest-severity provider sector with an average claim value of **$57.3k**, consistent with known SABS abuse patterns in Ontario's accident benefits ecosystem where treatment plan inflation is a documented fraud vector.
+Medical clinics emerged as the highest-severity provider sector with an average claim value of **$57.3k**, consistent with known SABS abuse patterns in Ontario's accident benefits ecosystem, where treatment plan inflation is a documented fraud vector.

 ### Total Exposure Isolated
 **$69.3M** in Exposure-at-Risk surfaced across all six typologies after Gold-layer risk scoring and SIU referral flagging.